thomasekdahlN/wealthprognosis-app/README.md

 - meta.prognoseYear - Just visualizes this year extra with a colored line in excel
 - meta.pensionOfficialYear - Official pension year in your country (67 in noprway)
 - meta.pensionWishYear - When you wish to retire.
 Maybe you want to retire earlier because of F.I.R.E
 - meta.deathYear - Required.
-How long do you think you live.
+When do you think you die?

 Your pensionOfficialYear/pensionWishYear will be used to calculate equal payments (like 1/14 of your assets) from your assets until deathYear.
 So if you live longer, you get less pr year.